 There is no registration fee but cost for supplies is \$5.
 It can be paid at the first class meeting in the Qualia Room of the Foreign Languages and Math Building on campus.

-Grades second and third will combine for one class and another will be for children in grades four through six.

-Alexander said a second class in either level may be formed if needed.
+Grades second and third will.combine for one class and another will be for children in grades four through six.
+Alexander said a second class in either level may be formed if needed. -moreRegistration of youngsters may be made by calling the Department of Germanic and Slavic Languages, 742-3282.

--more-